e-mehegan/EmilyMehegan_T2A2/README.md

 ## R4 - Identify and discuss the key functionalities and benefits of an ORM

 Object-relational mapping (ORM) aids in simplifying and abstracting complexities when interacting with a relational database.
 By mapping attributes or properties of objects in the column of database tables, it enables developers to work with the data in an object-oriented manner.
 By providing CRUD API and a simplified data-model, it provides an easier learning curve for interacting with a database, compared to learning SQL syntax to communicate and manipulate data.
 ORMs act as bridging between two different paradigms making a popular programming technique.
-Some popular ORM systems SQLAlchemy and Django.
+Some popular ORM systems are SQLAlchemy and Django.

 One of the main key functionalities and benefits of an ORM is its ability to allow developers to write in their preferred programming language instead of SQL to manipulate data and schemas in a database.
 A developer can use a programming language that they work well with to work on a database instead of using SQL, providing flexibility and speed for developers.
 The ability to speed up production is due to not having to write multiple syntax from different languages to manage and manipulate data in the database.
 This subtracts dealing with low-level database operations and SQL queries by interacting directly with an object in the database instead of through SQL.